hanabi/hanabi.github.io/Empty_Clues.md

 <br />

-## A Note on "Hat-Guessing"
+### A Note on "Hat-Guessing"

 * [Floris van Doorn](https://github.com/fpvandoorn/) created a convention framework called Hat-Guessing in June 2016.
 This framework is entirely separate from the Hyphen-ated convention framework and is covered in a [separate document](https://github.com/Zamiell/hanabi-conventions/blob/master/Hat_Guessing.md).
 * In most Hanabi convention frameworks (including the Hyphen-ated framework), one clue causes one action to take place.
 In Hat-Guessing, multiple actions can be encoded into one clue by using [modular arithmetic](https://en.wikipedia.org/wiki/Modular_arithmetic).
 This can be extremely efficient.

 <br />

-## Basic Description
+### Basic Description

 * Separate from Hat-Guessing, it is also possible to play with a Hat-Guessing-like extension tacked on to the existing Hyphen-ated convention framework.
 * If empty clues are legal, then they can be used as a means to encode multiple actions for the entire team in a manner identical to how Hat-Guessing works.
-* When an empty clue is given, players should perform one round of of blind-plays (and/or blind-discards).
+* When an empty clue is given, players should perform one round of of blind-plays.

+## Empty Clue Example

 * For example, on the first turn of a 4-player game:
   * Alice goes first.
   * Bob has blue 1 on slot 1, Cathy has red 1 on slot 1, and Donald has green 1 on slot 1.